HIV Clinical Fellowship Program: Apply Online

 During the fellowship year, fellows must:

-- Engage in a mix of didactic and clinical experiences designed to provide the fellow with expertise in the longitudinal care of HIV-infected patients and treatment of common co-morbidities and co-infections, such as hepatitis C, substance use and mental illness.
+- Engage in a mix of clinical and didactic experiences designed to provide the fellow with expertise in the longitudinal care of patients with HIV with common co-morbidities and co-infections, such as hepatitis C, substance use and mental health disorders.

 - Complete a survey prior to the start of the fellowship and a post-program survey at the completion of the training year.